How Sleep Studies Help

 If you choose to undergo a sleep study at a clinic, all you have to do is show up and fall asleep.
 The medical professionals will set up the test and make sure everything goes as planned.
 You’ll be led to a safe and quiet room where you can sleep for the night.

 You’ll have time to relax and get ready for bed like you normally would.
-Many people believe they’ll have a harder time falling asleep at a clinic, but most don’t have an issue.
-If you think you’ll have trouble falling asleep, it may be beneficial for you to use a home test.
+Many people believe they’ll have a harder time falling asleep at a clinic, but most patients don’t have an issue.
+If you think you’ll have trouble falling asleep at a clinic, it may be beneficial for you to use a home test.

 Conducting an At-Home Test